maklad1610/test_app_/README.md

-1-First Test repo on the complete ruby on rails developer by "fares maklad"
+1-First Test repo on the complete ruby on rails developer by "Fares Maklad"